astro-wjz/FLASH-code-installation/Guide-easy.md

 ```
 #### Add environment variable

-Most of time, you don't have to add any environment variables.
+Most of time, users don't have to add any environment variables.
 ```
 cd ~
 vi .bashrc